 From time to time we may become involved in legal proceedings or be subject to claims arising in the ordinary course of our business.
-We are currently not a party to any material legal or administrative proceedings and except as set forth below, are not aware of any pending or threatened material legal or administrative proceedings against us.
-To date, we are a party to the following legal proceedings:
+We are currently not a party to any material legal or administrative proceedings and, are not aware of any pending or threatened material legal or administrative proceedings against us.